headwinds/hoth/README.md

 # HOTH

 This is my morning experimental project and log.

-### Rituals

-My morning ritual includes:

-* showering where I wake up my brain and plan major goals for the day
-* taking my 2 daugters (2 & 5) to school
-* 3KM walk to work (24-7) where I refine my game plan while listening to podcasts
-* I'm usually at my desk around 8:30.
-* I have coffee & cereal
-* fire up my machine and open this project
-* work on a side project for 2 hrs
+Although it's personal, I hope it might be part of some discourse at some point if I can come with something worthwhile.

 ### Contributing

-If you fork this project, obviously your morning ritual will be different.
-Actually I don't expect any forks and certainly no pull requests at this point since this is primarily a solo project but I would be happy to discuss any ideas.
+I don't expect any forks and certainly no pull requests at this point since this is primarily a solo project but I would be happy to discuss any ideas.

 ### Personal Reporting